davidpots/playsongnotes/_lessons/169 [Beatles] Norwegian Wood.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4BXzDOrjRro?showinfo=0" frameborder="0" allowfullscreen></iframe>

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

+## Editor's notes

+In this lesson I'll show you how to play "Norwegian Wood" by the Beatles, complete with a detailed breakdown of the intro riff (with tab!).
+I'll teach you the chords, strumming pattern, and give some general practice advice for learning the riff - which can be difficult to get the hang of at first.

+Lesson timestamps:

+- 0:00 Lesson overview & capo 2nd fret
+- 1:18 How to play the main riff
+- 8:26 Verse, chorus, and strumming
+- 9:55 Practice advice for this song

 ## Lyrics w/ chords